-Cadac is aware that the only way for us to meet the major challenges of the future is by using smart technology
+Cadac is aware that the only way for us to meet the major challenges of the future is through smart technologies

 A luxury position for a company such as Wilo that can only grow further – but that is not the thinking path of the German family-run business.
-"On the contrary," continues Ralph Huysers.
-"Companies like Wilo have a broader responsibility.
+"On the contrary," continues Ralph Huysers, "companies like Wilo have a broader responsibility.
 It's not about selling more products; the question is how we can contribute to smarter and more efficient building.
-In the coming decades, cities will grow rapidly, and many millions of new homes will be needed.
+In the coming decades, cities will grow rapidly and many millions of new homes will be needed.
 The construction sector in its current form cannot cope with this.
-It is a conservative industry in which digitisation is still in its infancy.
+It is a conservative industry in which digitalisation is still in its infancy.

 International Business Developer - Wilo

-Don't be mistaken, in Asia, entire metropolises are being built in rapid tempo.
+Don't be mistaken - in Asia, entire metropolises are being built in a rapid tempo.
 This includes shopping malls, metros, infrastructure, schools, etc. Things may be going less fast in Europe, but the challenge is great here too.
 The Netherlands also needs to build at least one million more homes.
 That is no small matter."

 Building Information Modeling

 Although water transport is Wilo's core business, the larger framework is BIM.
 Looking for like-minded partners, Ralph Huysers joined Cadac.
-"We cannot and do not want to solve it alone.
-We need partners who have the knowledge and drive to digitise and with a sense of urgency – anyone who, from a strategic to an operational level, thinks things through with us and contributes to our digital agenda.
+"We cannot and do not want to solve it on our own.
+We need partners who have the knowledge and drive to digitalise and with a sense of urgency – anyone who, from a strategic to an operational level, thinks things through with us and contributes to our digital agenda.

-Cadac is such a company.
-Strong in data management and that's what it's all about: how do I arrange my data and make it accessible to other parties?
-We had been aware of each other for some time through various automation processes and two years ago we strengthened our ties.
+Cadac fits that image.
+They're strong in data management and that's what it's all about: how do I arrange my data and make it accessible to other parties?
+We had been aware of each other's existence for some time through various automation processes and two years ago we strengthened our ties.
 Now we are working together on fundamental solutions.
 We are taking a journey of discovery into the digital world together, pioneering for ourselves and for others.
 The market needs forerunners.
-There is a reason that our slogan is 'pioneering for you'."
+There is a reason that our slogan is pioneering for you."

 We have now reached the point where customers can access the right content database directly via a button.
 The system sees from which country the application comes and shows all available options.
 The great advantage of the cloud solution is that there is only one version of each product.
 Changes in the range, technical adjustments; everything is processed centrally.
 This setup allows Wilo to save a lot on information management costs."

 "And to test in advance with simulations," adds Ralph Huysers.
 "And not in three dimensions, but in six.
-You can take weather influences, energy consumption and maintenance into consideration – therefore the complete life cycle.
-During the simulations, you can adapt and experiment to your heart's content, test materials, take sustainability into account.
-Provided that all data is available in real time."
+You can take weather influences, energy consumption and maintenance into consideration – the complete life cycle.
+During the simulations, you can adapt and experiment to your heart's content, test materials and take sustainability into account, provided that all data is available in real time."